 When a peer group is captured correctly on film, as in Howard Hawks, or Richard Linklater, you get a feeling of the power and joy of belonging, a power and joy most adults hiding behind the evening paper at home have no recollection of.
 They condemn it in their children as dangerous, but without that kind of peer group power there wouldn't be a civil rights movement, a free India or America, or women voters, or even the current Wall Street occupation.
 And I can't help but wonder if EDGE wasn't shelved just for that reason, because of the terror producers must have felt when seeing a movie where the kids were genuinely dangerous, instead of just screwing in cars and kidnapping the school mascot and being 'edgy' in that edgeless rote misogynist PORKY'S way.

-The ultimate factor that destroys New Grenada is the refusal of the parents to admit that the base of their pyramid will probably not widen, and that their kids can't slow their maturation to suit your dowdy urban growth schedule.
-Nowadays kids don't blow up their schools they just build their own online while the parents do their homework for them.
+The ultimate factor that destroys New Grenada is the refusal of the parents to admit that the base of their pyramid will probably not widen, and that their kids can't slow their maturation to suit their urban growth rate.
+Nowadays kids don't blow up their schools, they just bring guns, or build their own online while the parents do their homework for them.
 But they're beginning to fight back anyway: it's Wall Street they're going after now... where the money from Middle America flows and drops like a giant Coinstar.
 I watch these protesters on the news and for the first time in awhile I have hope.
 One day, we'll walk in the rays of a beautiful sun, but first, I guess, the darkness... like homework.
 Give the darkness to Claude, let him smoke it and peer unafraid into Bosch folios; let Matt Dillon create modern indie junkie comovage cinema with Gus Van and Francis Ford Coppola; Motorcycle Boy, YOU Live!
 We... we belong dead.
 We who have burned so very brightly, Roy, but not to last.
 And never before or since will the bus ride to juvenile hall seem like such a triumph, a march into Valhalla on the rays of a beautiful sun.
 One day, when the world is much righter.